zxinminaung-dev/zxinminaung-dev/README.md

 - 👋 Hi, I’m Zin Min Aung
 - 👀 I’m interested in Coding and Playing Football
-- 🌱 I’m Full Stack Deveoper with C# and vue
+- 🌱 I’m Full Stack Deveoper with C# and vue js
 - ✨ Interesting in javascript frameworks
 - 📫 You can reach me <code><a>zxinminaung.dev@gamil.com</a></code>